Self-Awareness and Meta-Cognition of Emotion

 Philosophy of mind; philosophy of psychology; cognitive science.

-My PhD has been very generously funded through the Presidents Doctoral Scholarship and the AHRC.
+My PhD has been funded through the Presidents Doctoral Scholarship and the AHRC.
 My MA (Distinction) is from The University of Sheffield, and my BA (First-Class) is from The University of Edinburgh.